juniorsundarCasual/TGT/vault/volume-5.chapter-307.md

 It first began with a single stack of papers that Shuri had to sift through and draw correlations between the listed variables.
 The columns to be compared would be highlighted by Marie, and all Shuri had to do was run an equation row-by-row and provide an output pair that could be then plotted on a piece of graphing paper (basically a paper with equally spaced grids on it).
 The process was straightforward, if not exceedingly tedious and was mind-numbing, to say the least!

 Nonetheless, this was the task she had signed up for, and it wasn't like Marie wasn't partaking in it as well.
 That girl, with her advanced cultivation, outpaced Shuri by a significant degree and still showed no indication of tiring, boredom, or procrastination.
-Unfortunately, Marie’s industrious behaviour had unwittingly influenced Shuri, who completed her second assigned task within two days.
+Unfortunately, Marie's industrious behaviour had unwittingly influenced Shuri, who completed her second assigned task within two days.

 That "mistake" set Marie's expectations of Shuri's performance level, and thus the singular pile quickly multiplied into two.
 And then, after noticing the impeccably low error ratio in Shuri's work, she decided to increase the analytical components of the task by adding three additional equations that needed to be applied row-by-row.